outdoor grills

 We Remember.

-But it is also a precious long weekend.
+Memorial Weekend is a precious long weekend.
 A time of getting together with family and friends.
 As the first weekend of the outdoor living season, it’s the perfect time to open pools, heat up the barbecue, spend time gardening — or just revel in being outside.

 Locating Outdoor Kitchen